 Board Member since: August 27, 2018 (appointed)

 Commissioner Guarisco was appointed to the Board of Fire Commissioners in August 2018 to fill the unexpired term of Commissioner Joe Dawson.
-Commissioner Guarisco founded Marjoni Marketing in 2004 and in 2010 merged with MDI Marketing where he continues to serve his clients.
+Commissioner Guarisco founded Marjoni Marketing in 2004 and in 2010 merged with MDI marketing.
+He then pursued Real Estate, earning his license and now, currently serves the greater Spokane area as a licensed Realtor.
 He has long been active in the community and has won numerous awards during his career including the Volunteer of the Year (2014) and the Community Caring Award (2010) from the Greater Spokane Valley Chamber of Commerce.
 He is a member of the Greater Spokane Valley Rotary Club and holds an AA degree from Spokane Falls Community College.

-Note: As the individual appointed to this non-partisan position, Commissioner Guarisco must run for elected office in November 2019 to fill the unexpired term, which ends in December 2021.
+Note: As the individual appointed to this non-partisan position, Commissioner Guarisco ran for elected office in November 2019 to fill the unexpired term, which ends in December 2021.